drashevskyi/symfony-weather-check/README.md

 To run the app:

-1. copy files from this repo
+1. git clone
 2. cd to project root & run >composer install
-3. deploy to server if not running locally
-4. enjoy checking the weather by typing in your API key to openweathermap service and city name in English!
+3. enjoy checking the weather by typing in your API key to openweathermap service and city name in English!